nopnop2002/Arduino-ESPAT-TCP/README.md

-# MQTT_via_ESP01
+# Arduino-ESPAT-TCP
-TCP/UDP Applicaton for UNO/MEGA/STM32 using ESP8266's AT firmware.
+TCP/UDP Applicaton for Arduino using ESP8266's AT firmware.
 You don't need Ethernet card.
 You need only ESP8266 module.

+# Memory usage
 __Saves Flash and SRAM__

 _UNO+ENC28J60+UIPEthernet+PubSubClient_